HugAILab/HugNLP/README.md

 ### Instruction Tuning & In-Context Learning

 Instruction-tuning and in-context learning enable few/zero-shot learning without parameter update, which aims to concatenate the task-aware instructions or example-based demonstrations to prompt GPT-style PLMs to generate reliable responses.
-So, all the NLP tasks can be unified into the same format and can substantially improve the models' generalization.
+So, all the NLP tasks can be unified into the same format and can substantially improve the models" generalization.
 Inspired by this idea, we extend it into other two paradigms:

 1. extractive-style paradigm: we unify various NLP tasks into span extraction, which is the same as extractive question answering.